Quicklist: Desk Lamps

 To keep your pupils from dilating and to reduce the risk for headaches when switching back and forth from looking at a screen and a desk, your desk lamp should have at least 60 to 75 FC.

-Glare can also be an issue when it comes to the lighting produced a desk lamp.
+Glare can also be an issue when it comes to the lighting produced by a desk lamp.
 You don’t want a lamp that will point directly at your monitor screen.
 Nor do you necessarily want a lamp with a fixed position.
 Being able to adjust the angle or direction of the light source is a must.
 You’ll be better able to see what you’re working on and will avoid straining your eyes.

 Choosing a desk lamp with a dimmer switch and a type of bulb that you can dim also gives you greater control over the brightness produced by the light.
 Just remember to look for bulbs that work with dimmers if you are going to pick a dimmable desk lamp.
 Some CFLS and LEDs aren’t dimmable.